 From our galleryView all

 Explore the north of Madagascar with this trip that takes in the highlights including Amber Mountain National Park, home to a volcanic massif covered in rainforest which is home to lemurs and impressive bird life as well as offering wonderful hiking.
 You will continue to Ankarana which is best known for its tsingy - a unique landscape of limestone pinnacles and yet more lemurs.
-Finally you have the chance to relax on the beautiful beaches of Nosy Be, which lies just off the mainland and in season offers excellent sightings of whale sharks and humpback whales!
+Next you will head to Ambilobe where you will explore Iharana tsingy and the impressive caves home to blind fish and the famous Malagasy fruit bats.
+Finally you have the chance to relax on the beautiful beach of Nosy Komba, which lies just off the mainland and in season offers excellent sightings of whale sharks and humpback whales!

-Stay at Le Pavillon de l’Emyrne for 1 night
+Stay at Le Pavillon de l’Emyrne for 2 nights

-Upon arrival into Antananarivo you will be met and driven to Pavillon de L'Emyrne where you will stay for one night with breakfast included.
-Spend the rest of today relaxing after your flight or alternatively explore this vibrant city - you are perfectly positioned here to visit the royal palace.
+Upon arrival into Antananarivo you will be met and driven to Pavillon de L'Emyrne where you will stay for two nights with breakfast included.
+Spend the rest of your first today relaxing after your flight or alternatively explore this vibrant city - you are perfectly positioned here to visit the royal palace.

 Stay at The Litchi Tree for 2 nights